Latent Shapes

 }

-I will conclude this post by sharing a demo GIF illustrating the interactive latent shape manipulation.
+I conclude this post by sharing a demo GIF illustrating the interactive latent shape manipulation.

 Latent Shapes demo